 The regeneration process operates more efficiently when you safely operate your vehicle at least 30 mph (48 km/h) with a steady pedal for approximately 20 minutes to complete the process.
 The frequency and duration of regeneration will fluctuate by how you drive your vehicle, outside air temperature, and altitude.
-For most driving, regeneration frequency will vary from 100 - 500 miles (161 - 805 km) between occurrences and each occurrence will last from 9 - 20 minutes.
-You can usually reduce the duration of regeneration if you maintain a constant speed above 30 mph (48 km/h).

-When the engine control module detects that the diesel particulate filter is nearly full of particulates and you are not operating your in a manner to allow effective automatic cleaning, the information display will display EXH OVERLOADED DRIVE TO CLEAN for base information display and Exhaust Overloaded Drive to Clean for the optional information display.
+For most driving, regeneration frequency will vary from 100 base information display and Exhaust Overloaded Drive to Clean for the optional information display.
 These messages appear as a reminder for you to drive in order to clean the diesel particulate filter.
 If you operate your vehicle in a manner to allow effective automatic cleaning, the information display will display a cleaning exhaust filter message, which is the normal regeneration process.
 See the Information Displays chapter of the Owner Guide for more information.